Rishi-Jain2602/Wordle/README.md

 ## Tools and Models Used
 - **FastAPI:** Backend framework for managing game logic and API requests.
-- **Streamlit:** Frontend framework for creating an interactive user interface.
+- **React.js:** Frontend framework for creating an interactive user interface.
-- **WordNet / IndoWordNet:** Used for selecting words in English and Hindi.
+- **WordNet** Used for selecting words and providing lexical relationships.
-- **IndicBERT:** Employed for calculating similarity scores for Hindi word guesses.
+- **Google-bert:** Employed for calculating similarity scores between words.
+- **Mistral AI:** Used to retrieve descriptions of words